Who We Are

 Chris Graff is a partner at The Medical Management Consulting Group, Inc., a financial planning practice for medical professionals in Virginia Beach, Va., where he has worked since 1994.
 He received his bachelor’s degree from the College of William and Mary in 1991 and his law degree from Widener University School of Law in 1994.
 Chris is licensed in Virginia and Pennsylvania and became a certified public accountant in 2000.
 Chris speaks in professional venues about legal issues pertaining to medical practices, including employment law, the Federal Fair Labor Standards Act, patient confidentiality and medical records, policy manuals, and Virginia and Federal legislative updates.
 He has also done legal and consulting work related to theatre education for several years.

 Angela Green is a Human Resources Business Support Specialist at the Robert Wood Johnson Foundation, America’s largest philanthropy dedicated solely to health care and health care policy.
 She has worked at several non-profit organizations, including the Rutgers University Foundation.
 She has long supported the arts, volunteering with many local theatre programs in the greater New York area.
-She serves on the Board of Trustees of Villagers Theatre in Somerset, N.J., where she has co-produced two shows that won Perry Awards for excellence in New Jersey community theatre.
+She formerly served on the Board of Trustees of Villagers Theatre in Somerset, N.J., where she has co-produced two shows that won Perry Awards for excellence in New Jersey community theatre.

 Ms. Green graduated magna cum laude from Tufts University with a degree in economics and sociology.
 Her daughter is a 2019 graduate of Northwestern University’s acclaimed Drama program with a Musical Theatre certificate.